 You can register to attend as a member or observer via the Conservative Party’s website here.

 Monday 5 October:

-- Time TBC: NFU President Minette Batters in conversation with Secretary of State for Defra Rt Hon George Eustice MP.
-(Free to attend and open to NFU members, more details on how to book and timings will be available soon).
+- 7pm-8pm: NFU President Minette Batters in conversation with Secretary of State for Defra Rt Hon George Eustice MP.
+(Free to attend and open to NFU members, register here).

 More from NFUonline: